wqawasmi/RockRoulette/README.md

-LeapHandInterface
+Rock, Paper, Scissors over TCP using Leap Motion
 =================

-**Note: This was written very hastily at the HackRU hackathon at Rutgers University.
-Don't judge the code too too hard.**
+**Note: This was written very hastily at HackRU, a hackathon hosted by Rutgers University.
+Don't judge the code too too hard :3**

 Rock Paper Scissors Roulette with Leap Motion and TCP Sockets

 MAKE SURE TO CHECK THAT PORT NUMBER FOR CLIENT AND SERVER MATCH